kieranajp/kieranajp-ansible/README.md

     - Create `/etc/resolver/vg.conf` containing `nameserver 127.0.0.1`
     - You should now be able to `dig anything.vg` and get a valid response back.
 - If you want to be able to `vagrant up` without running sudo, then run `sudo ./vagrant-sudoers.sh` to add `vagrant` to sudoers.

+This setup now allows you to create the aforementioned folder structure inside the provided `www` folder and just visit its URL in your browser.
+Zero config required, you should never have to touch a terminal window.

+If you do have an aversion to the terminal entirely, then I recommend [Vagrant Manager](http://vagrantmanager.com/), which will allow you to boot your VM from a GUI.
+After the initial setup you should never have to touch a terminal window again!